Pompeii archaeological site

 Detail of a fresco painting in the Villa of the Mysteries

-Also some large public buildings are still in exceptional conditions, including the Forum, the Basilica, the Small Theater, the Odeion, the Large Palaestra, and the Samnite Palaestra.
-The 20,000-seat Large Theater (Teatro Grande, also famous as location of Pink Floyd’s Live At Pompeii documentary film) still regularly houses live performances and music concerts.
+Also, some large public buildings are still in exceptional conditions, including the Forum, the Basilica, the Small Theater, the Odeion, the Large Palaestra, and the Samnite Palaestra.
+The 20,000-seat Large Theater (Teatro Grande, also famous as the location of Pink Floyd’s Live At Pompeii documentary film) still regularly houses live performances and music concerts.
 Yet, the most surprising experience this archaeological site provides is the chance to aimlessly wander around the most ordinary streets of an entire ancient town, still flanked by what once were lively artisan workshops and retail stores.

 The Large Thater of Pompeii, photos by Darri, and Gabriele Ravanetti

 The Forum Baths, photo by Pikakoko